 - few pats of butter – to brush on top after baking

 - Prepare the yeast mixture.
 Combine the yeast, sugar, and the warm water in a large mixer.
 Be careful to use WARM water, not hot.
 If the water is too hot, the yeast will disappear and you can’t make bread without yeast.
 Mix and let sit for about 15 minutes to get the yeast working.

 - Add the honey, oil, salt, and cold water.
 Stir with a spatula.
 Attach dough hook to mixer and add the flaxseed meal and the whole wheat flour.
 Start the mixer and mix until fully combined.

-- Grease a large bowl with canola oil.
+- Grease a medium-sized bowl with canola oil.
 Add dough to the bowl, making sure you smooth it into a ball.
 Cover the dough with a clean dish towel and set it in a warm corner of your kitchen.
 Let the dough rise until doubled in size.

 - Punch down the dough – by pushing down with your fists in the middle of the dough, pulling the outer edges in towards the middle.
 Re-grease the bowl with oil and place the dough with smooth side up.
 Let rise until doubled in size again.

-- Bake loafs on 350 degrees for approximately 25 minutes or until bottom is browned nicely.
+- Bake loafs on 350 degrees for approximately 35 minutes or until bottom is browned nicely.
 Remove from pans to wire racks and brush tops with butter.